ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-best-save.md

 The `schedule` array shows every time the switch is turned on or off.
 The `hours` array shows values per hour containing the price (received as input), whether that hour is on or off, the start time of the hour and the amount per kWh that is saved on hours that are turned off, compared to the next hour that is on.

-### Data saved in context
+### Output saved in context

-The node saves some data in the nodes context, so that it can be used on restarts and also taken into consideration when calculating the schedule over midnight.
+The `schedule` and the `hours` arrays from Output 3 are both saved to the nodes context in an object with key `lastPlan`.
+This may be used in the plan for the next day, for example if an off-period at the end of one day continues into the next day.
+In that case, the `saving` values for the last hours in the day have to be recalculated, since the next hour on is changed when the new day is calculated.

 You can see the saved data if you select the node in Node-RED, and view "Context data", and refresh the Node context.